aretius/Machine_learning_Projects/README.md

  Train a Smartcab How to Drive

 Applied reinforcement learning to build a simulated vehicle navigation agent.
 This project involved modeling a complex control problem in terms of limited available inputs, and designing a scheme to automatically learn an optimal driving strategy based on rewards and penalties.

+#Project 6 :
+Digit Recognizer

+Applied Random Forest with variable number of estimators and analyed it's relation with the accuracy.
+Similaryly did another implementation using PCA and then K-N-N since it seemed like a good fit.